-This document is maintained in electronic form.
-The current revision of this document is located on the NEHTA Web site and is uncontrolled in printed form.
-It is the responsibility of the user to verify that this copy is of the latest revision.
+This document is maintained in electronic form and is uncontrolled in printed form.
+It is the responsibility of the user to verify that this copy is the latest revision.

-Copyright © 2011National E-Health Transition Authority Ltd. (NEHTA)
+Copyright © 2011 National E-Health Transition Authority Ltd. (NEHTA)

 This document contains information which is protected by copyright.
 All Rights Reserved.
 No part of this work may be reproduced or used in any form or by any means-graphic, electronic, or mechanical, including photocopying, recording, taping, or information storage and retrieval systems-without the permission of NEHTA.
 All copies of this document must include the copyright and other information contained on this page.